xieyuheng/fidb-zero/docs/manual/04-access-token.md

-  Note that, there is one level of indirect here, when we want to know the `permissions` of a token, we read the `permissions.json` of the token's issuer.
+  Note that, there is one level of indirect here, when we want to know the `permissions` of a token, we read it from the token's issuer.

-- **Problem 4.3:** How should we represent permissions?
+- **Problem 4.3:** How should we represent permissions -- the `permissions` property of a login target?

 - **Solution 4.3:** We use a record (a JSON object) to represent permissions, where the key is a path pattern, and the value is an array of operations.